On the Complexity of Lombardi Graph Drawing

 \begin{proof} First note that each vertex has equally many incident (half-)edges in each of its four quadrants, so by the perfect angular resolution of~$\Gamma$, each quadrant spans an angle of~$\pi/2$.
 In particular, between any two consecutive cycle edges there is an angle of~$\pi$ in~$\Gamma$.
 Now consider the three cycle vertices~$v_1$, $v_{k-1}$ and~$v_k$ which form a simple arc-triangle whose internal angles satisfy the conditions of Lemma~\ref{lem:midpoint_on_circle}.
 It follows that~$v_{k-1}$ and~$e_{k-1}$ are drawn onto~$c \setminus a$.

-As we now know that the path from~$v_1$ counterclockwise via~$v_k$ to~$v_{k-1}$ must be drawn onto a single circular arc~$a'$ in~$\Gamma$, the same argument can be repeated for the simple arc-triangle formed by the points~$v_1$, $v_{k-2}$ and~$v_{k-1}$.
+As we now know that the path from~$v_1$ counterclockwise via~$v_k$ to~$v_{k-1}$ follows a single circular arc~$a'$ in~$\Gamma$, the same argument can be repeated for the simple arc-triangle formed by the points~$v_1$, $v_{k-2}$ and~$v_{k-1}$.
 It follows that~$v_{k-2}$ and~$e_{k-2}$ lie on~$c$.
 Iterating the argument until we reach the simple arc-triangle formed by~$v_1$, $v_2$ and~$v_3$ proves the statement. \end{proof}